uqlibrary/technology-training/R/terminology.md

 * **Pipe**: an operator useful to use the output of a command as the input of another.
 Often makes code more readable.
 Introduced to R with the magrittr package, in the form `%>%`, but will soon be part of base R in the form `|>`.
 Replace it by the word "then" if you want to read your code like a sentence!
 * **Project** (or "R Project"): when using RStudio, a way to specify a default location where your work will happen.
 Ideal to keep a data analysis project nicely contained, without having to deal with telling R where things are.
 Makes your life easier, and your computer tidy!
 * **RData**: a file format to save your functions and objects in between sessions (which is _not_ something you should do, unless you have a strong reason to!
 You are better off running your script every time you open your project.)
+* **RStudio**: a program that makes it easier to use R, and adds many helpful tools on top of it.
+The most popular of its kind for writing R code.
+(Also the company that provides it and other tools.)
 * **Running**: _see "Executing"_
 * **Script**: a text file that contains R code.
 Useful to store a series of commands, document the code with comments, and share it with others.
 An essential part of making you work reproducible.
 * **Session**: every time you open R or RStudio, you start a fresh R session, i.e. there is no inputs and outputs in your console (and your environment is empty, unless you make use of an RData file).